Maison Jansen Bulrush and Water Lilies Floor Lamp

 Manufacturer: Maison Jansen, Paris, France – attributed.

 Other versions: These Maison Jansen bulrush and water lilies floor lamp exists in many forms and sizes, different plants: palm trees, flowers, pineapples and so on.
 All made in burned brass.

-These lamps are often attributed to the famous Maison Jansen company, but there were many artists in the 1960s and mostly in the 1970s who created these lamps.
-Christian Techoueyres was one of those designers who made these monumental lamps for Maison Jansen.
+These lamps are often attributed to the famous Maison Jansen company, but there were several artists and companies in the 1960s and mostly in the 1970s who created similar lamps.
+To name a few: Christian Techoueyres and Glensar, both companies from France.
 Some of them are signed, most are not.

 Other names used for this lamp: cattail, reed, mace floor lamp.

-Early versions have a E27 lamp in the middle, this one has a halogen socket.
+Early versions have a E27 light bulb in the middle, this one has a halogen bulb.

 Maison Jansen or House of Jansen, was a Paris-based interior decoration company founded in 1880 by Dutch-born Jean-Henri Jansen.
 It was located at 23, rue de l’Annonciation, Paris.
 Today the house is the Maison Jansen museum and it also promotes contemporary artists.

-Today new palm tree floor lamps are produced by the German company Hans Kögl.
-They produce brass floor lamps since 1979.
+New palm tree floor lamps are produced by the German company Hans Kögl.
+They produce these palm tree floor lamps since 1979.
+They all have a leaves base, not a container.

 Maison Jansen palm tree floor lamp